lagodiuk/lagodiuk.github.io/_posts/2016-01-24-spoj_mfish_solution.md

 		return memoized[start][boat];
 	}

+	// This method can be implemented with O(1) complexity,
+    // using cumulative sum array
 	static int countFish(int[] fish, int from, int to) {
 		int coverage = 0;
 		for (int i = from - 1; i <= (to - 1); i++) {